mabel-dev/opteryx.dev/docs/get-started/deployment-guide.md

 !!!
 Note
     - Python 3.8 last supported version 0.11.0
     - PyPy regression suite fails due to issues with Apache Arrow.
-    - MacOs (M1) is not included in the regression suite due to lack of support on the test platform, however there is known usage on this configuration.
+    - MacOs (M1/M2/M3) is not included in the regression suite due to lack of support on the test platform, however there is known usage on this chipset on Python 3.11.
     - Windows (ARM) is not included in the regression suite due to lack of support on the test platform.
     - Partial coverage is primarily due to testing platform constraints, not core-compatibility issues.